nglasl/silverstripe-extensible-search/README.md

 A new page type `ExtensibleSearchPage` should automatically be created for you in the site root.
 This should be published before you are able to perform searches using a search engine selection.

-### Enabling Full Text
+### Enabling Full-Text

-The extensible search page will work with the MySQL/SQLite full text search by default, however will require some YAML configuration around the data objects you wish to search against.
+The extensible search page will work with the MySQL/SQLite full-text search by default, however will require some YAML configuration around the data objects you wish to search against.

 ```yaml
 FulltextSearchable: